IOKG04/Tilize/for_devs.md

 the answer is simplicity, I want both the experience of using the software and developing it to be as simple as possible, and any extra external dependency would make compiling the project harder.

-### IMPORTANT

-If you build one of the SDL versions, you will not be able to close the program with `ctrl+c` or anything else short of htop or whatever you use to send `SIGKILL`.
-I will come around to fixing this eventually, but that is the reason why the default version people can download is the NoSDL version.

 ## Languages used

 ### Tilize